 Simple Network Management Protocol (SNMP) is a protocol used for exchanging management information between network devices.
 SNMP is a member of the TCP/IP protocol suite.
-JetNet Manageed Switch support SNMP v1 and v2c and V3.
+JetNet 6710G/6810G series support SNMP v1 and v2c and V3.

 An SNMP managed network consists of two main components: agents and a manager.
 An agent is a management software module that resides in a managed switch.
 An agent translates the local management information from the managed device into a SNMP compatible format.
-The manager is the consoling the consoling translates are the consoling translates and the consoling translates are the consoling translates.
+The manager is the console through the network.